kwaldenphd/pandas-intro/README.md

 - Checks the data types for each column
 - Returns a technical summary for the DataFrame

+For Q6-Q9, you do not need to write code that actually loads an existing data file.
+That is, the lab does not provide data files that include these structures/attributes.

+Write sample code that shows the syntax you would use to load a file with the structures/attributes described in the question.

+For example, your answers might look something like the code the accompanies step 101 in the lab procedure.

+HINT: Be prepared to reference and consult the additional pd.read_csv function arguments listed in steps 102-103.

 Q6: Write code that loads in a structured data file that uses a pipe symbol (|) as a delimiter.
 Include code + comments.

 Q7: Write code that loads in structured data file in which missing data values are represented by "?", "??", and "-" characters.
 Include code + comments.